Pluralith/actions/comment/README.md

           ...
         permissions:
           pull-requests: write
     ```

+&nbsp;

 ## Outputs

-This action sets the following output:
+This action sets the following outputs:

 - `body`: The body of comment that was posted.